 Kenya

-The country office aims to Improve food systems and build resilience, supporting WFP programme teams and contributing to WFP Kenya’s country strategic plan to foster innovation and innovative methodologies to achieve SDG 2 and 17.
+The country office aims to improve food systems and build resilience, supporting WFP programme teams and contributing to WFP Kenya’s country strategic plan to foster innovation and innovative methodologies to achieve SDG 2 and 17.

 Rwanda